-Getting the right amount of life insurance coverage is a balancing act.
+Getting the right life insurance coverage amount requires balance.
 If you purchase too little, your loved ones might struggle to meet financial obligations or maintain their lifestyles if you're no longer around.
 But if you buy too much, you could be paying for coverage you don't really need, which can strain your current budget.

-The life insurance coverage amount, or death benefit, is a predetermined sum that the insurance company pays out to beneficiaries when the insured person passes away.
-This amount, set at the time of policy purchase, is designed to provide financial support to the beneficiaries.
+The life insurance coverage amount, or death benefit, is a predetermined sum the insurance company pays out to beneficiaries when the insured person passes away.
+Established at the time of policy purchase, this amount is tailored to sustain the beneficiaries financially.

 Determining the right coverage amount isn't a one-size-fits-all process.
-Here are five common methods to help you calculate the amount of life insurance coverage you need, each taking into account different aspects of your financial situation.
+Here are five standard methods to help you calculate the life insurance coverage amount you need, each taking into account different aspects of your financial situation.

 Income Replacement Calculation